Silence On The Sidelines: An MLB Insider's 'Manifesto' On Youth Sports

 They needed to go home, and they needed to play catch.
 And they needed to throw so many pitches.
 And the parent needed to flip some Wiffle balls to the boy and try and get in so many swings and then see what kind of commitment level they had and match that together with their talents and then to see, you know, how far they could take it 'cause we're not shy about trying to get these kids to play as far as they can, but that's not the ultimate goal.
 The ultimate goal was to invest into them as people.

 DAVIES: Mike Matheny is the manager of the St. Louis Cardinals and a former big-league catcher.
-He has a new book about his principles for managing youth baseball.
-It's called "The Matheny Manifesto."
+His book about his principles for managing youth baseball is called "The Matheny Manifesto."
 We'll talk more after a short break.
 This is FRESH AIR.

 (SOUNDBITE OF MUSIC)